imalsogreg/vibelearning/plugins/vibelearn/commands/vibelearn.md

  - Use the beads tool `bd` to track the my learning progress and your own generation of a learning plan
  - `bd quickstart` if you're not familiar with the `bd` interface
+ - We will enter and exit our session many times - be sure to check if a learning plan already exists.
+Use the context from existing `bd` tickets to pick up where we left off, if such tickets and the plan already exist.

 ## Your task